A. The costs for 2014-2015 are:

 If you will be returning to Bucknell after a voluntary withdrawal, health withdrawal, or leave of absence, please be aware that you must re-apply for financial aid each year.
 Although we cannot make any guarantees, if you are eligible, we will do our best to provide financial aid to you.
 Our deadline for returning students is April 15, so please be sure to complete your financial aid file by this date.
 If you have questions as to what documentation is required, please contact the Office of Financial Aid.

-If you are required to attend summer school by the Dean for reasons of deficient gpa and/or credit hours, then aid may be a possibility.
+A. If you are required to attend summer school by the Dean for reasons of deficient gpa and/or credit hours, then aid may be a possibility.
 However, please be aware that we cannot cover the entire cost and that you will still be responsible for a portion.
 In addition, please note that we cannot provide summer aid (for a May program or regular summer session) to a student who either has graduated or will be graduating in May closest to the summer program in question.

-If you are studying in a Bucknell approved off-campus program, typically you will receive the amount of aid you would have received had you remained on Bucknell's campus.
+A. If you are studying in a Bucknell approved off-campus program, typically you will receive the amount of aid you would have received had you remained on Bucknell's campus.
 Federal Work-Study cannot be used for off-campus study.

-According to federal regulations, an unmarried undergraduate student under age 24 will be considered dependent unless you are a veteran or on active duty for purposes other than training, an orphan, a ward of the court or in foster care, an emancipated minor or in legal guardianship as determined by a court in your state of residence, have dependents of your own, you have been determined to be an unaccompanied youth who was homeless by your high school/director of an emergency shelter or transitional housing program funded by HUD/director of a runaway or homeless youth basic center or transitional living program, or you can clearly document in writing (and have 2 adults who know you do the same) that you have been self-supporting for an extended period of time due to parental abuse or neglect.
+A. According to federal regulations, an unmarried undergraduate student under age 24 will be considered dependent unless you are a veteran or on active duty for purposes other than training, an orphan, a ward of the court or in foster care, an emancipated minor or in legal guardianship as determined by a court in your state of residence, have dependents of your own, you have been determined to be an unaccompanied youth who was homeless by your high school/director of an emergency shelter or transitional housing program funded by HUD/director of a runaway or homeless youth basic center or transitional living program, or you can clearly document in writing (and have 2 adults who know you do the same) that you have been self-supporting for an extended period of time due to parental abuse or neglect.
 Please be aware that Bucknell does not offer institutional aid to students who simply consider themselves to be independent but do not qualify for one of the above conditions.
 The Office of Financial Aid receives very few requests for independent status since the circumstances are so serious, and approval is rare.

-Yes, and the selection process for Tuition Exchange benefits at Bucknell is very competitive.
+A. Yes, and the selection process for Tuition Exchange benefits at Bucknell is very competitive.
 The number of Tuition Exchange awards extended by Bucknell University is contingent upon the number of Bucknell faculty and staff dependents who seek and receive Tuition Exchange benefits from other participating colleges and universities.
 Annually renewable, Tuition Exchange benefits are awarded only to first-year students at the point of initial enrollment to Bucknell University.
 Students who are not eligible for Tuition Exchange as first-year students, students who decline Tuition Exchange, and students not offered Tuition Exchange will not be eligible for Tuition Exchange benefits in successive years while enrolled at Bucknell University.
 Transfer students are not eligible for Tuition Exchange.

 To be eligible for consideration, the Tuition Exchange application must be filed through the Tuition Exchange Office at the home institution.
 Applications must be made before February 1.
 For regular decision candidates, Tuition Exchange offers will be made by early April.
 Students offered Tuition Exchange are requested to either accept or decline it as soon as possible, allowing Bucknell to communicate with applicants on the Tuition Exchange wait list in a timely manner.
 Tuition exchange awards must be accepted by the deposit deadline noted on the Admissions decision letter.